Ernest Gold (meteorologist)

 Ernest Gold (24 July 1881 – 30 January 1976) was a British meteorologist and Lieutenant-Colonel.

 Family and education

 Ernest Gold was born at Berkswell, near Coventry, Warwickshire, in 1881.
 His parents were John Gold, a tenant farmer, and Ellen Gold Peckett.

-He was educated at Coleshill Grammar School and Mason University College (which became the University of Birmingham).
+He was educated at The Coleshill School and Mason University College (which became the University of Birmingham).
 Gold then attended St John's College, Cambridge.
 He was awarded First Class Honours in the Cambridge Natural Sciences Tripos in 1903, graduating as Third Wrangler.

 Early career

 In June 1906, Gold was employed for a year at the Meteorological Office as Superintendent of Instruments.
 From 1907 to 1910 he was appointed the Schuster Reader in Dynamical Meteorology at the University of Cambridge.
 During this time he focused his research on radioactive equilibrium in the stratosphere and produced the first scientific explanation for isothermal conditions.
 In 1910 he returned to work at the Meteorological Office as Superintendent of Statistics (climatology).